 Norethisterone is a non-contraceptive, period delay drug.
-It works by regulating your levels of progesterone.
-During your menstrual cycle, a decrease in your bodily progestogen causes your period to begin.
+It works by regulating the level of progesterone in your blood.
+During your menstrual cycle, a decrease in your natural progestogen causes your period to begin.
 Norethisterone increases your body’s level of progesterone, temporarily preventing a period from occurring.
 It does not affect the egg, or the sperm fertilising the egg.
-Therefore, Norethisterone has no effect on conception and cannot be used as a contraceptive.
-Some contraceptive pills can be used for period delay.
+Therefore, Norethisterone does not affect conception and is not a suitable contraceptive form, but some contraceptive pills can be used to period delay.
 Speak to your doctor to explore your options.

-Phasic pills contain different levels of hormones in each pill and most cannot be used for period delay.
-Phasic contraceptive pills include: Aranelle, jenest, mircette, nelova, necon.
+Phasic pills contain different levels of hormones in each pill, and most are not suitable for period delay.
+Phasic contraceptive pills include Aranelle, jenest, mircette, nelova, necon.

 The Mini Pill, e.g. Cerazette, involves taking a pill every day; therefore it cannot be used for period delay.